Tenama-hub/Lenovo_Legion_Linux-Guide/README.md

 # __General advice and websites recommendation__
 * **It's best to do research on how to use Linux instead of jumping ship and expect the same workflow as on Windows.
 This is one of the many newbie traps!!**
 * Don't install packages from the internet unless necessary.
 Always trust your SOFTWARE/PACKAGE MANAGER bundled with your distribution.
 * Don't jump the distrohop wagon whenever a new shiny distribution claims to give you better this and better that.
 Many of those benefits are very negligible and only harm the Linux ecosystem by fragmenting it even further.
 Use distributions that are popular, mainstream, well-known and come from reputable sources.
-You can game on any distro and apply the same tweaks to a "non-gaming" distribution.
+You can game on any distro and apply the same tweaks on a "non-gaming" distribution.
 * Don't rely on custom kernels to give you significant performance gains.
 Using the kernel bundled with your distribution is more than enough.
 * Don't run scripts that claim to give you more performance, especially if they were not tested or come from a untrusted source/maintainer.
 Those are the equivalent of running registry tweaks on windows to get free fps (aka a scam.)
 * Don't rely too much on AI tools to debug your problems, unless you know and read carefully what it gives you instead of blindly copy-pasting.